corrode/corrode.github.io/content/blog/dyn-compatibility/index.md

 Trait objects use **dynamic dispatch** to call methods at runtime.
 Dynamic dispatch just means that the exact method to call is determined at runtime based on the actual type of the object.

-However, for dynamic dispatch to work, the trait's dispatchable API must follow certain rules.
+For dynamic dispatch to work, the trait's dispatchable API must follow certain rules.

 1. Dispatchable methods **must not** return `Self`.
 2. Dispatchable methods **must have an allowed receiver** (`&self`, `&mut self`, `Box<Self>`, and a few related pointer forms).
 Plain static methods don't have one.